-Explain to women with insulin treated preexisting diabetes that they are at increased risk of hypoglycaemia in the postnatal period, especially when breastfeeding, and advise them to have a meal or snack available before or during feeds.
+Explain to service users with insulin treated preexisting diabetes that they are at increased risk of hypoglycaemia in the postnatal period, especially when breastfeeding, and advise them to have a meal or snack available before or during feeds.
 (NICE 2008)

-Women who have been diagnosed with gestational diabetes should discontinue blood glucose lowering therapy immediately after birth.
+Service users who have been diagnosed with gestational diabetes should discontinue blood glucose lowering therapy immediately after birth.
 (NICE 2008)